nexusstar/dotfiles/README.md

 - [x] Comment out modules in neovim plugin file
 - [x] Remove fish configuration *don't use it anymore*
 - [x] Remove YouCompleteMe and replace with Deoplete
-- [ ] Add Shogu denite for neovim
+- [x] Add Shogu denite for neovim

 ## Vim key bindings

-Execute `\\` to run `~/.vim/mappings.sh` which shows all current leader bindings.
-This acts as documentation for my mappings.
+Can use :Maps to use fzf searching for mappings

 ## Unlicenced